evanwon/civil-ghost-theme/README.md

 For base styling, this theme uses a modified version of https://github.com/thomaspark/bootswatch, located at https://github.com/evanwon/bootswatch.
 (Bootswatch is, itself, based on https://github.com/twbs/bootstrap).

 My goal is to modify this base stylesheet as little as possible, and instead add any customizations to `assets/custom.css`.

+If modification of the base bootswatch stylesheet is required, please modify the appropriate .less files and recompile to CSS.